aatxe/weiss.city/posts/2018-02-26-reasoning-with-types-in-rust.md

 }
 ```

-And Rust is also impure, meaning we could error (called _panicking_ in Rust) or otherwise diverge:
+And Rust is also partial, meaning we could error (called _panicking_ in Rust) or otherwise diverge:

 ```rust
 pub fn panicking_id<T>(_: T) -> T {